 Medal of Honor Recipients are a part of something greater.
-They collectively embody the values that we as a country strive to uphold—courage and bravery.
-The desire and dedication to do what is right in the midst of life’s most difficult circumstances.
+They collectively embody the values that we as a country strive to uphold—courage, bravery, and the desire and dedication to do what is right in the midst of life’s most difficult circumstances.
 But they are also unique.
 They are parents and siblings, colleagues and friends.
 They are ordinary people who did extraordinary things, each with their own story to tell.

 Honor their sacrifice today so we may shape a better future tomorrow.